ipab-slmc/exotica/README.md

 ## Installation
 ### From binary
-Exotica is available as binaries for ROS Kinetic and Melodic and can be installed via
+Exotica is available as binaries for ROS Kinetic, Melodic, and Noetic and can be installed via

 ```bash
 sudo apt install ros-$ROS_DISTRO-exotica